 Few changes had to be done to complete the successful discovery for Link-Layer Discovery Protocol (LLDP) and Spanning-Tree in general for SRX and QFX series for Juniper.
 For the reason, that some of the SRX300 series rarely responded with an infinite loop output to command ‘show ethernet-switching interface detail’, it was completely removed from the discovery process.
-The VLAN and STP relations are now obtained with the use of the brief output only and the problematic command is completely prevented on the SRX series.
+The VLAN and STP relations are now obtained with the use of the brief output only.
+Moreover, our update is completely preventing the problematic command on the SRX series.

 In previous versions, we collected Syslog and other logging related parameters from ‘show logging’ command.
 This was causing unpleasant delays and plenty of unnecessary output.
-From now on this is changing, the command is no longer used and the parameters are obtained from the running configuration.
+From now on this changes, the command is no longer used and parameters are obtained from the running configuration.

 UI and the system fixes

-The most annoying bug of July 2019 has been killed in a heroic battle.
+IP Fabric has killed the most annoying bug of July 2019 in a heroic battle.
 The hanging tool-tips from the Network Assurance engine were causing mild but undeniable headaches to the users and developers.
 Its artifacts were dispersed at an unknown location.
 Thanks to our brave developers!

 General fixes for various manufacturers and system

-Thanks to our supporting customers, who are constantly helping us to improve the IP Fabric platform and the bug detection system implemented in the platform, we have patched several issues for Arista EOS, Extreme XOS, Palo Alto, Fortigate, Huawei and Cisco ASA.
-More details can be found in our Release Notes documentation.
+Big thanks to our supporting customers, who are constantly helping us to improve the platform and the bug detection system.
+We have patched several issues for Arista EOS, Extreme XOS, Palo Alto, Fortigate, Huawei and Cisco ASA.
+One can find details in our Release Notes documentation.